JorjaFox/library/content/posts/news/2002/in-style-magazine-2.md

 **How do you keep up your energy?**

 Coffee, coffee and more coffee.
 Also, I try to get at least eight to 10 hours sleep.
 My social life has gone out the window.
 But I try to keep my energy up by eating well- lots of fruit, vegetables and protein.
 I eat a lot of those protien bars, too.
-I'm a vegetarian, not so much for health reasons but becuase I live in the big city, where there's plenty of food, I don't see the need to kill animals to eat.
+I'm a vegetarian, not so much for health reasons but because I live in the big city, where there's plenty of food, I don't see the need to kill animals to eat.

 **What do you do to disguise tiredness?**